Please note that the number of residencies and opportunities vary each year.

 Alumni Residency

 The University of Notre Dame Global Centre at Kylemore partners with the New York Academy of Art to offer a total of eight (8) Artist Residency Awards.
 Four (4) for the Fall session and four (4) for the Winter session.
-The award includes room and board, and access to studio space.
+The award includes private room and board, and shared studio spaces.
 The time spent in Ireland will be at Kylemore Abbey (4 weeks) to be exposed to the Visual Arts in the urban and the rural landscapes.
 These residencies expose alumni to the Irish art world, build networks and the opportunity to exhibit in the Global Centre.
 The residencies are awarded on the basis of merit and suitability.

 Eric Fischl Artist-in-Residence Teaching Residency